BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 205 ---

-17.1.2015 EN Official Journal of the European Union L 12/205

 4. For the purposes of this Article, any reference in Articles 218, 219 and 220 of this Regulation to ‘undertakingspecific parameters’ shall be understood as a reference to ‘group-specific parameters’ and any reference to ‘insurance and reinsurance undertakings’ shall be understood as a reference to ‘the participating insurance or reinsurance company, the